akomis/diploma-project/README.md

 </div>

 ## Overview
-A data management system that collects data from IoT devices such as the [Dobot Magician](https://www.dobot.cc/dobot-magician/product-overview.html), [Conveyor belt](https://www.dobot.cc/products/conveyor-belt-kit-overview.html) and [Jevois Camera](http://www.jevois.org/) that are used in an industrial setting and monitors them.
+A data management system that collects data from IoT devices such as the [Dobot Magician](https://www.dobot.cc/dobot-magician/product-overview.html), [Conveyor belt](https://www.dobot.cc/products/conveyor-belt-kit-overview.html) (sliding rail) and [Jevois Camera](http://www.jevois.org/) that are used in an industrial setting and monitors them.
 Using [Prometheus](https://prometheus.io/) for monitoring device metrics, which is natively compatible with [Grafana](https://grafana.com/) to visualize them and provide insight.
 <br><br><br>

 ## Dependencies